REESELAW BLOG

 What is Emotional Intelligence?

 While some people shy away from anything associated with the word "emotional," its become increasingly recognized that emotional intelligence is a critical life skill.
 In essence, it concerns managing our own feelings and those of others.
-While we arent innately able to recognize the extent of our emotional intelligence, we need to identify, understand, and regulate our own emotions as well as recognize the emotions in others.
+While we are not innately able to recognize the extent of our emotional intelligence, we need to identify, understand, and regulate our own emotions as well as recognize the emotions in others.
 Emotional intelligence allows us to be self-aware about our emotions as they are happening and to communicate with others about emotions through an empathic lens into their emotions.
 When we have strong emotional intelligence, we do better with personal happiness, work/life balance, and our relationships are better managed.

 Like a Muscle, Emotional Intelligence Can Be Developed With Work